Site Tools

 Radar Systems at Georgia Tech Research Institute

 From 2013 to 2019, I worked as a research engineer at the Georgia Tech Research Institute.
 I worked with some amazingly talented people and gained substantial skills with embedded design and RF engineering.
 At GTRI, I developed many custom circuit boards and wrote associated firmware and software.
+I also designed and fielded systems for flight testing on a variety of military and civilian aircraft.

 Over many of these years, I designed and built a custom “pod control system”, used to control a variety of custom radar test systems.
 The control system is a flexible architecture of custom PCBs with PIC microcontrollers that could be reconfigured with DIP switches to control various RF components such as attenuators, phase shifters, amplifiers, and other components.
 The system was highly flexible and reconfigurable so that it could be rapidly adapted for different missions.

-The radar test systems consisted of equipment pods that were mounted under the wings of small military or civilian jets.
+The radar test systems consisted of equipment pods that were mounted under the wings of small military or civilian aircraft.
 I developed and tested racks of radar test equipment in the lab, packed and shipped the equipment to the field, and coordinated the deployment of other crew members for the rigorous test schedules.
 In the field, I installed the racks and equipment pods onto the aircraft, plumbed all of the RF and control cables between the equipment pods and system rack, tested and calibrated the systems, then operated the system in various radar test exercises over land, air and sea.

 During many of these test deployments, I performed EMC test measurements and wrote documentation to support these radar test systems through military EMC compliance programs.